UPDATED: November 2020

 So, the failure of luxury brands to acknowledge digital marketing to high-net-worth-individuals as a great method of increasing revenue means that brands which are ahead of the game and engage in digital marketing strategies can achieve huge amounts of success.

 How do HNWIS use the Internet?

-In fact, given that wealth is obviously a large factor in how accessible new technologies are to a person, HNWI are more likely to be adept at using technology.
+In fact, given that wealth is obviously a large factor in how accessible new technologies are to a person, HNWIs are more likely to be adept at using technology and the latest technology.
 An Accenture Consulting survey of wealthy investors found that more than 41% consider themselves early adopters in technology.

 So, in all likelihood, HNWI are probably more skilled and experienced at using the internet than the average consumer.

 There is also evidence to show that the affluent market has double the smartphone penetration of the general population and therefore likely uses mobile search even more than other audiences, which makes sense when considering how much they are likely to travel or to be completing search queries while on-the-go.
 So, it’s definitely worth ensuring your website is properly configured for mobile users, or you may find potential customers visiting your site will immediately leave to find one with a better mobile user experience.

 So, how can luxury brands target HNWI online?

 Rumble: There are a variety of digital marketing strategies for high networth individuals which can work well for luxury brands – of course, the strategy depends on their goals.
 Making sure your digital marketing team or external agency are fully aware of your aims and budget will ensure the highest ROI when it comes to your digital strategy.

-Different methods include search engine optimisation to ensure that your website is visible when HNWI are entering search terms into Google relating to your product or service.
+Different methods include search engine optimisation to ensure that your website is visible when HNWIs are entering search terms into Google relating to your product or service.
 You can then build on this through PPC and working on your organic traffic to make sure your website is at the top of the search results.